actuallydan/tadu/README.md

 * 5.0 Tadu Clerk

 #### What Needs Done
-* Find thinner font-icons (circles and squares)
 * On Task Click -> Modal Or Alert To Edit
+	* Style
 * FF issues?
 * Documentation
 * Notificiations tray change color and populate
+	* Style
+* Large Screen Responsiveness
+* Figure out what to do with blank space at bottom on some screens